 Here is an excerpt from an article I found years ago that couldn’t be of more interest today:

 “…Mono- and diglycerides are emulsifying agents – they are both hydrophilic (attracting water) and hydrophobic (repelling water), so they are soluble in both water AND fat, which makes them unique – but not necessarily natural.
 They are used to keep oils from separating out of products and used to increase shelf life – the same reasons that trans fats are used in most products.
 Just think of traditional peanut butter – it is smooth and creamy right out of the jar because the trans fat in it prevents the oil from separating out.
 In fact, you’ll find mono- and diglycerides in many varieties of peanut butter in addition to bakery products – and you’ll even find them in most margarines, another product where trans fat runs rampant.

 It seems that trans fat and mono- and diglycerides go hand-in-hand – in fact, I used to see a particular brand of whole wheat lavash (tortilla-like bread) that used to have partially hydrogenated oil in it but now has mono- and diglycerides instead.
 Are food manufacturers taking out the trans fat and adding mono- and diglycerides to replace the trans fat?
 The compounds seem to work in the same way – they keep oils from separating out and they extend shelf life and help products taste more “smooth.”
 I really can’t help but think that trans fat and mono- and diglycerides are related – and thus equally dangerous…”

-Well, at the very least, this certainly warrants more investigation!
+Well, I tell you what, this certainly warrants more investigation!